ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Summary

-There are plenty of cheap hybrid electric bikes available, but not many of these are likely to have the nationwide after sales support of a company like Pure Electric.
+There are plenty of cheap hybrid electric bikes available, but not many of these are likely to have the nationwide after-sales support of a company like Pure Electric.
 The Pure Free City is a rigid-frame, hybrid e-bike aimed squarely at the budget end of the commuter market.
 The nearest competitor I can think of is Halfords with their Carrera Impel hybrid, which is in a similar price bracket.

 pure free city e bike

 At a glance, the Pure Free City looks okay.
 There’s nothing that stands out about this particular e-bike – it looks nice, uses tried and tested technology and is reasonably priced.
-It’s quite a basic bike which isn’t a bad thing – all the serviceable parts like brakes, chain, tyres etc. will be cheap and easy to maintain.
+It’s quite a basic bike which isn’t a bad thing – all the serviceable parts like brakes, chains, tyres etc. will be cheap and easy to maintain.

 Now available from Pure Electric Spain